Feline Foster parent

 - Give your foster animal your love, care and patience, and introduce them to a real home life experience, rules and boundaries

-- Complete daily monitoring records and stay in contact with the foster team
+- Complete daily monitoring records

 - Return the animal back to the SPCA Centre when they have recovered or are scheduled for return